 This reality is leading many investors to reconsider the degree to which equities may play a part in their long-term retirement investment strategy even once in retirement.

 The market risk associated with the asset class may prove a reasonable trade-off for the potential to keep up with inflation.
-As long the portion you hold makes sense within your overall portfolio, equities may be an effective way to ensure your portfolio continues to meet your needs throughout retirement.
+As long as the portion you hold makes sense within your overall investment portfolio, equities may be an effective choice in investment strategy to ensure your portfolio continues to meet your long-term goals throughout retirement.

 Continue to Monitor Your Situation

-You should monitor your progress and potentially make periodic changes including rebalancing not only prior to but once in retirement.
+You should monitor your financial progress and potentially make periodic changes including rebalancing amongst various asset classes not only prior to but once in retirement.
 Once you are making withdrawals during retirement, it can be tempting to view your investment as “on autopilot.”

 Your initial assumptions about portfolios used in part or largely to produce income may be that they are inherently inactive and something that is set up and then forgotten, but this isn’t necessarily the case.

-You can benefit from reviewing your situation over time to better suit any changes in your life such as increases in spending or decreased expenses and changes in tax laws that may affect your overall situation.
+You can benefit from reviewing your situation over time to better suit any changes in your life such as increases in spending or decreased expenses and changes in tax laws that may affect your long-term strategy and withdrawal frequency.

 Many investors are comfortable building a balance over time and making investment selections to meet this goal.
 They may find the withdrawal stage while in retirement a bit more challenging to navigate.
-Consider working with a qualified financial professional to determine the best course of action throughout your time in retirement.
+Consider working with a qualified financial planner to determine the best course of action throughout your retirement planning process.